 Although, for those who don’t care about getting e-mails in time, the iOS stock mail app is good for you.

 In the end, it’s certain that personal preference matters.
 But, logically speaking, the Gmail app is a better option for most users.
 It offers more flexibility and efficiently more features than iOS’ stock mail app.
-And if the design is one of the choosing factors for you, Gmail’s colorful interface is a boss against Apple’s plain, but minimalistic approach.
+And if the design is one of the choosing factors for you, Gmail’s colorful interface is a boss against Apple’s simple, but minimalistic approach.

 However, most people would bounce off of Apple’s stock iOS mail app after learning it doesn’t offer true push notification functionality for emails.
 That’s truly a bummer for me.
 If you share the same feelings as me, Gmail is what you must choose.